Imagine being blindsided by a hurricane in the middle of the night.

 HCP in collaboration with the Foundation for the Children of Haiti (FEH) is using local resources to rebuild Musotte.
 It is the most practical way to ensure the job gets done well, with minimal waste.
 Recipients of houses will join a KOMBIT, a traditional way Haitians work together to farm their land.
 Our Kombit is a collaborative effort to help each other build houses and pay it forward as they get back on their feet.

-The Haiti Housing Project is working closely with Gladys Thomas, President and CEO of the Foundation for the Children of Haiti to build a small village in Paillant, Haiti one house at a time.
+The Haiti Community Project is collaborating with Gladys Thomas, President and CEO of the Foundation for the Children of Haiti to rebuild Musotte, one house at a time.
 For over 30 years Gladys has been committed to serving the most vulnerable of Haiti’s people, Haiti’s children.
 Starting from a single orphanage in Port-au-Prince, FEH has expanded its mission to include several primary schools, additional orphanages, special care for the handicapped, and a high-quality, full-service hospital.
-In January of 2013 Gladys was recognized for her excellent humanitarian work in Haiti when she was awarded the William Jefferson Clinton Goodwill for Haiti Award by the international charity Haven (http://www.havenpartnership.org).
-Foundation has built a primary school for over 225 students in Paillant, and has begun construction for a technical school there as well.
+FEH has built a primary school for over 300 students in Musotte, and has just completed the Musotte Institute of Technology.

 Help a Haitian family get a sturdy, safe, home, with seeds to replant their garden and livestock so they can thrive!